Last updated on December 21, 2025

 Serra Paragon is a 3/4 flier that gives you the Lurrus of the Dream-Den effect.
 It’s very powerful to cast a big flier and get a 1- to 3-drop back, or maybe replay a fetch land.
 It can be any kind of permanent, so you can recover artifacts like Reckoner Bankbuster, equipment, or even 3-mana planeswalkers like Liliana of the Veil.

-These little innocuous guys can gain so much life, then you trigger all your lifegain synergies.
-From growing cards like Serra Ascendant, Voice of the Blessed, or Trelasarra, Moon Dancer, the constant lifegain triggers are the root of those decks.
+These little innocuous guys can gain so much life while triggering all your lifegain synergies.
+The constant lifegain triggers are the root of decks playing cards like Serra Ascendant, Voice of the Blessed, or Trelasarra, Moon Dancer.
 You can also draw cards with Dawn of Hope more frequently.

 Serra Ascendant

 So there’s this format called EDH, and I’ve heard it’s quite popular.
-There, Serra Ascendant is a 6/6 from the start for only one mana!
+There, Serra Ascendant is a 6/6 from the start for only 1 mana!
 Glorious!

 Most players already call the Ascendant overpowered in EDH, and there’s some argument to it.
 But it also dies to Doom Blade, and there are much better threats out there.
 You can play it in lifegain decks in Modern too.
 It’s easy to get from 20 to 30 life in the right lifegain deck.